sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 }
 {% endhighlight %}

 And with that, after a few handfuls of unsafe calls and transmutes, we have our function.
-The only thing that's left is to call it:
+The only thing left is to call it:

 {% highlight rust %}
 fn main() {